How to Improve Your Boardroom Financial Skills

 You can also ask your manager to help you to understand how your role influences the finances of the organisation.
 How does what you do impact the finances of the organisation – are you a ‘profit centre’ (an income/revenue generator) or are you a ‘cost centre’ (an expense to the organisation)?
 How is your revenue/expense recognised (e.g. cash vs. accrual), and how and where does it show on the financial statements?

-If you’re on a board, consider also sitting with the finance person of the organisation you govern and talk to them about the finances of the organisation: how do they recognise revenue, how are the various financial duties segregated, how are reports prepared, where is the chart of accounts, etc., etc. This will help to expedite your learning and understanding of your board’s finances, particularly if you’re new to the board.
+If you’re on a board, consider also sitting with the treasurer and/or finance person of that organisation and talk to them about the finances of the organisation: how do they recognise revenue, how are the various financial duties segregated, how are reports prepared, where is the chart of accounts, etc., etc. This will help to expedite your learning and understanding of your board’s finances, particularly if you’re new to the board.

 3. Ask Questions

 Each time you receive a financial report, ask as many questions as you need to further your understanding and comfort with the reports.
-If it helps to send a list of your questions to the Board Chair before a meeting, then do that.
+Consider sending your questions to the Board Chair and/or finance person before a meeting; this gives them time to gather the necessary information to answer your query during the board meeting.
 You want to learn and be comfortable with the financial information you are receiving, but you don’t want to unnecessarily hold up the meeting.